mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-03-Domain-Controller-Promotion/README.md

 In a production environment, I would improve this process by:

 - Using a formal domain controller promotion checklist
-- Confirming IP addressing and DNS design before promotion
+- Validating DNS design before promotion
-- Reviewing forest and domain naming standards
+- Confirming domain and forest naming standards
-- Documenting administrative ownership of Tier 0 systems
+- Documenting Tier 0 administrative ownership
-- Defining backup requirements before promotion
-- Validating time synchronization
-- Configuring monitoring for domain controller health
+- Configuring domain controller backup immediately after promotion
-- Reviewing DNS delegation requirements
+- Reviewing time synchronization configuration
-- Creating formal change management documentation
 - Applying domain controller hardening baselines
-- Validating recovery procedures after promotion
+- Restricting interactive logon to approved administrators
+- Monitoring domain controller security events
+- Creating a post-promotion health report
+- Avoiding unnecessary roles on domain controllers
+- Using formal change control for domain creation

 ---

 ## Lessons Learned

-This lab reinforced that domain controller promotion is the point where the environment becomes a functioning identity domain.
+This lab reinforced that domain controller promotion is the point where identity infrastructure becomes operational.

-Installing the AD DS role is not enough by itself.
-The domain controller must be promoted, DNS must register correctly, network configuration must be validated, name resolution must work, and a stable post-promotion baseline should be preserved.

-The key takeaway is that the domain controller becomes the control plane for the environment.
-Every future IAM control depends on this identity foundation being healthy and secure.
+Installing AD DS prepares the server, but promotion activates the domain.

+The biggest takeaway is that promotion must be validated from multiple angles: Active Directory visibility, DNS zone creation, service records, IP configuration, domain context, and name resolution.

+A domain controller should never be assumed healthy just because the promotion wizard finishes.

 ---

 ## Outcome

-Lab 03 successfully promoted `MRTG-DC01` to the first domain controller for the `mrtg.local` domain.
+Lab 03 successfully promoted `MRTG-DC01` as the first domain controller in the `mrtg.local` Active Directory forest.

 The lab confirmed:

-- `mrtg.local` forest was created
+- A new forest was configured for `mrtg.local`
 - `MRTG-DC01` became the first domain controller
+- The `mrtg.local` domain was visible in Active Directory Users and Computers
 - AD-integrated DNS zones were created
 - `_msdcs` service records were present
-- DNS host and service records were validated
-- Static IP and DNS self-reference were confirmed
+- The domain controller used `192.168.10.10` for DNS
 - Domain context was validated
-- Domain name resolution worked successfully
+- `mrtg.local` resolved successfully
-- A post-promotion checkpoint was created
+- A stable post-promotion checkpoint was created

-The environment now has a centralized identity authority that supports future:
+The MRTG environment now has an operational Active Directory identity foundation.

-- Domain authentication
-- Directory-based access control
-- Group Policy enforcement
-- Domain-joined workstation validation
-- Security group management
-- IAM governance and audit readiness

 ---